cbhuber17/PortfolioV1/README.md

 - Change constants in constants\index.js to describe myself
 - Testimonials, or perhaps change to Certificates
 - ProjectCard.jsx: add actual link to project by adding a `<div>` in the project card, next to github link.
 Need icon and project_link in constants.
-- Contact form send button on:hover styling --> Transition style
-- Don't send email unless all fields of the form are provided, including valid email address -> Use React Toast to display error message or success message
 - Sign up emailjs & hostdinger
 - Linkedin Profile link